Find the mean of a dataset by entering the numbers in the calculator below.

 The weighted mean x̄ is equal to the sum of the products of each weight w and its value x, divided by the sum of the weights w.

 This is a simplified representation of the formula:

 The harmonic mean is yet another measure of central tendency, and it is the reciprocal of the arithmetic mean of the data.

 The harmonic mean can be expressed using the following formula:

 The harmonic mean x̄ is equal to the count of values in a set of n numbers, divided by the sum of the reciprocals of each value.

 This is equivalent to the following simplified formula:

 We briefly touched on summary statistics above.
 Another common observation of numeric data used in summary statistics is the median.

 The median is also a measure of the central tendency of numeric data.
-The median is the middle value of the data rather than the average value of the data.
+The median is the middle value or middle number of the dataset rather than the average value.

 The median represents the mid-point of a number set.
 Half of the numbers in the set are above the median, and half are below it.